Steven-Jarmell/rust-stuff/Notes.md

 Rust Hashmaps default to overwriting values at a duplicate key.

 The hashmap `entry` takes the key you want to check, and if it is not there, we can use .or_insert() to add a value at that key

+## Errors

+### `panic!` macro

+- Either we explicitly call it or mess up some code.

+Panics by default print a failure message, unwind, clean the stack, and quit.

+A backtrace is a list of all the functions that were called to get to the panic

+### Recoverable Errors with `Result`

+Match expressions can get large and hard to read.
+There are methods in the standard library like `unwrap_or_else` that clean up huge nested match expressions

+There is a method `unwrap` which will return the value of a Result if its Ok, else if it is Err then it will call the panic! macro for us.

+There is another method `expect` that works like `unwrap` but lets us write a custom error message

+In Prod Quality Code, most Rustaceans use expect rather than unwrap and give more context

+Propagating errors (returning the error rather than handling it inside the function itself) gives more control to the calling code.

+Rust added the `?` operator to make propagating easy
+- Works in almost the same way as the match expressions shown here:

+let mut username_file = match username_file_result {
+        Ok(file) => file,
+        Err(e) => return Err(e),
+};

+BECOMES:

+let mut username_file = File::open("hello.txt")?;

+There is a standard library function `fs::read_to_string();` that lets us read a file into a string.

+The `?` operator can only be used with functions that return a Result, Option, or another type that implements FromResidual

+A main function that returns a `Result<(), E>`, the executable will exit with a value of 0

+### Guidelines for Error Handling

+It's advisable to have your code panic when it could end up in a bad state
+- A bad state is something that is unexpected, as opposed to something that will happen occasionally like bad user input
+- Code needs to rely on not being in this bad state

+If someone calls your code and passes incorrect values, its best to return an error to let the user of the library decide what they want to do

+When failure is expected its more appropriate to return a `Result` like rate limiting